Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-Our shock-tube set-up, including initial pressure and density values, is informed by the above cosmological analysis, with values given in Sect.~\ref{subsec:shock-tube-setup}.
-We note that the pressure jump dominates the white, dashed box shown in Fig.~\ref{figure:cosmological}, and so choose to make the shock exclusively pressure-driven, i.e. the downstream density is set equal to the mean upstream density.
+Our shock tube setup, including initial pressure and density values, is informed by the above cosmological analysis, with values given in Sect.~\ref{subsec:shock-tube-setup}.
+We note that the pressure jump dominates the white, dashed box shown in Fig.~\ref{figure:cosmological}, and so chose to make the shock exclusively pressure-driven, i.e. the downstream density is set equal to the mean upstream density.
 The mass resolution in the high-resolution upstream region of these simulations (i.e. region III) is approximately 730 times greater than in the cosmological simulation, allowing for the resolution of density turbulence.

 As previously mentioned, multiple studies have shown that the ICM is clumpy.
-We implement this in our shock-tube simulations using the method described in Sect.~\ref{subsec:generating_turb}.
-The injection scale of the density turbulence is set to half the smallest box dimension, i.e. 150 kpc, and the amplitude of the fluctuations is taken from \citet{zhuravleva2013}.
+We implemented this in our shock tube simulations using the method described in Sect.~\ref{subsec:generating_turb}.
+The injection scale of the density turbulence was set to half the smallest box dimension, i.e. 150 kpc, and the amplitude of the fluctuations was taken from \citet{zhuravleva2013}.
 We remind the reader that there is no initial velocity turbulence; that is, the density fluctuations are initially at rest.

-We show the state of our fiducial Mach 3 simulation at $t=180$~Myr in Fig.~\ref{figure:shock-tube}, where the shock-front is traveling from left to right.
-Each panel shows a 2D slice (except for panel \textit{iii)}, which is a thin projection) and $x=0$ marks the beginning of ``region III'' (see Sect.~\ref{subsec:shock-tube-setup}).
-The time is chosen such that several characteristics of the shock are on display simultaneously.
+We show the state of our fiducial Mach 3 simulation at $t=180$~Myr in Fig.~\ref{figure:shock-tube}, where the shock front is travelling from left to right.
+Each panel shows a 2D slice (except for panel {iii}, which is a thin projection) and $x=0$ marks the beginning of `region III' (see Sect.~\ref{subsec:shock-tube-setup}).
+The time was chosen such that several characteristics of the shock are on display simultaneously.
 In particular, we draw attention to the following three consequences of including upstream density turbulence: i) the formation of downstream turbulence, ii) shock corrugation, iii) the formation of a Mach number distribution.